colinpaulish/cp_hugo_nz30/content/blog/sd_renewables.md

 Through the Tableau dashboard built and some basic statistical analysis, there are three themes that emerged with important policy considerations.
 All of these analyses are extremely surface-level and would require more digging (and time) – however, I still believe they are worth calling out as topics to further explore.

-*What the data says*
+### There are significant differences in projects by community.
+Lower income areas are installing solar at a significantly different rate (renting as factor here).
+Despite falling behind, solar has picked up in lower income areas.

-Descriptively, the trend is clear.
+`What the data says`: Descriptively, the trend is clear.
 The four most affluent zip codes have the highest solar installation rate with the inverse true for less affluent areas.
 Statistically, if you plot household income by projects per household, a linear explainer captures 68% of the variation with a significant p-value.
 There are likely many factors contributing to this divide.
 For example, lower income communities are more likely to rent than own with utility bills paid by the renter.
 This creates a misaligned incentive structure where the benefits of the upfront cost do not flow back to the investor.
 Another interesting observation is that cost per watt of energy is higher in low income areas which are the communities who can least afford it.

-*Why this matters:*
-Low income consumers pay a much higher proportion of their income on energy.
+`Why this matters`: Low income consumers pay a much higher proportion of their income on energy.
 A recent report from the American Council for an Energy-Efficient Economy (AMCEE) found that one-fourth of all U.S. households have a high energy burden meaning they spend >6% of their income on utility bills.
 That number jumps to two-thirds when looking at just low-income households.
 Those burdens are not spread evenly through society as black and hispanic households have an energy burden that is 43% and 20% higher than white households respectively (source).

-*What we can do about it:*
-Generally, programs and policies need to be flexible, tailored, and cost effective for local residents.
+`What we can do about it`: Generally, programs and policies need to be flexible, tailored, and cost effective for local residents.
 To be empowered, both sides of the equation - risk and benefit can be tinkered with from a variety of policies.
 Below are three core solution groupings the US Department of Energy outlines with just a couple of examples from an array provided (source).
 1. Compensation mechanisms - the implementation of net metering allowing customers to financially benefit when they are producing excess energy from their solar panels and/or community solar where benefits of usually an offsite solar project flows to multiple customers
 2. Direct Incentives - providing tax credits and rebates with additional benefits for low income households
 3. Financing and incentives - generally attempting to lower the risk for lender and cost of financing such as on-bill repayment where the repayment cost is offset by the benefit of the solar generation or programs that provide a safety net for banks such as loan guarantees to lower the financing risk for both the purchaser and bank.

-*What the data says:*
+### After growth, stalls in key metrics: cost per watt, capacity per project, number of projects, application processing

-In an ideal world, modular solar residential would continue to improve creating a positive feedback loop.
+`What the data says`: In an ideal world, modular solar residential would continue to improve creating a positive feedback loop.
 Lower prices would drive demand, whose projects would be approved faster (reducing risk of a change of heart), and those projects would produce more solar capacity.
 Unfortunately, this does not appear to be the case.
 Over the long-run, most of these metrics have come down but have stagnated over the last 5-10 years.
 Capacity and cost has fluctuated with highest efficiencies in 2021 while the application process has halved over the last decade, there has been little change over the last five years. .

-*Why this matters:*
-Generating clean energy from your home has never been easier (or more prominent).
+`Why this matters`: Generating clean energy from your home has never been easier (or more prominent).
 That said, we need all of the energy we can get and a lot more of it.
 A byproduct of improving efficiency and lowering costs is the reduction of both logistic and cost-related barriers which, in turn, should drive more to make the jump to solar.

-*What we can do about it:*
-Thankfully, policy can be (and is) very helpful here.
+`What we can do about it`: Thankfully, policy can be (and is) very helpful here.
 Incentives primarily through the IRA passes on tax credits that reduce the final bill for consumers.
 A recent Swedish study found subsidies and peer effects are significant factors increasing likelihood to adopt (source).

-*What the data says:*
+### Commercial projects lag behind residential and have fallen quickly (237 in 2016, 40 in 2022)

-Investment in solar in the commercial lags significantly behind residential and has followed a very different trajectory.
-Peaking in 2016, projects have fallen 83% to just 40 in the most recent year.
+`What the data says`: Investment in solar in the commercial lags significantly behind residential and has followed a very different trajectory.
+Peaking in 2016, prjects have fallen 83% to just 40 in the most recent year.
 This trend persists despite a lower average cost per watt of energy.
 This caught my eye as, in theory, businesses would have the greatest incentive to invest in cheap energy given a higher footprint per square foot, profit maximizing incentives, and often longer timelines.

-*Why this matters:*
-In 2021, San Diego had 90,000 businesses.
+`Why this matters`: In 2021, San Diego had 90,000 businesses.
 Despite many unlikely to have a storefront, businesses represent a large physical and carbon footprint.
 Reducing emissions in this sector, often concentrated in dense, urban areas will also improve air quality.

-*What we can do about it:*
-Not surprisingly, the most effective policies are financially driven via incentives primarily deployed in the form of tax benefits.
+`What we can do about it`: Not surprisingly, the most effective policies are financially driven via incentives primarily deployed in the form of tax benefits.
 This includes a federal investment tax credit (ITC) which provides a credit at 26% of the value of the of the project available to both consumers and businesses.
 Modified Accelerated Cost Recovery System (MACRS) however is available to only businesses which allows businesses to lower their taxable earnings based on the depreciation level of your solar asset.
 Beyond tax incentives, solar performance based incentives is another creative category where a state or utility will offer an incentive rate for each kilowatt-hour of solar produced (source).